 So when it comes down to it, for PlayStation Vue you're going to be paying anywhere from $29.99 on the low end to $64.99 for the premium package on the high end. (or more if you add standalone channels or have the option for live network channels in your market) That's considerably less than we pay with our current TV provider – hundreds less!

 While Vue may not be as cheap as the basic $20 service with Sling TV for example, when you consider all the extras you're getting including the cloud DVR and additional channels, the price seems pretty reasonable.

 There are some things you need to be aware of when you sign up for Vue.
 There are some quirks to the service.

 - Still a new service with some glitches: I've noticed a couple of weird issues on shows I taped where the show's playback started, played for a few minutes and then started over again (while the progress bar showed i was several minutes into the show).
 When I checked I was able to confirm the recorded show had the start of the show on the recording twice.
 Very strange, and some others have reported similar issues.
+In addition we've had issues with the IP location services of Vue causing us to lose certain sports channels and other things at times.
 I'm sure some of these issues will get ironed out soon.